Illan Meslier: 2019–20 season

-On 8 August 2019, Meslier was signed on a season-long loan by English Championship team Leeds United, with Leeds also having the option to buy Meslier on a permanent deal.
-He started the season as second choice goalkeeper behind Kiko Casilla and competing with Kamil Miazek for a place on the bench, Meslier gained a reputation as a penalty saving expert after saving three separate penalties for Leeds United under-23's by December.
+On 8 August 2019, Meslier moved to England and signed for then EFL Championship club Leeds United, on a season-long loan, with Leeds also having the option to buy Meslier on a permanent deal.
+He started the season as second-choice goalkeeper behind Kiko Casilla and competing with Kamil Miazek for a place on the bench, and Meslier gained a reputation as a penalty saving expert after saving three separate penalties for Leeds United under-23's by December that year.

-On 4 January 2020, head coach Marcelo Bielsa announced that Meslier would make his debut on 6 January in Leeds' FA Cup tie against Premier League side Arsenal.
+On 4 January 2020, then head coach Marcelo Bielsa announced that Meslier would make his debut on 6 January in Leeds' FA Cup tie against Premier League side Arsenal.
 With Meslier putting in an impressive performance against the Premier League side in a 1–0 defeat on his debut, he was praised for his distribution and his saves during the match.
 On 29 February 2020, he made his league debut for Leeds in a 4–0 victory away at Hull City.

 Meslier finished the season as first choice at Leeds after an eight-game suspension to fellow goalkeeper Kiko Casilla, with Meslier keeping seven clean sheets in his 10 league games to help Leeds become Champions and win promotion to the Premier League.

 2020–21 season

-On 23 July 2020, Meslier joined Leeds permanently following their promotion to the Premier League, for a reported £5m transfer fee, signing a three-year contract.
+On 23 July 2020, Meslier joined Leeds permanently following their promotion to the English Premier League, for a reported £5m transfer fee, signing a three-year contract.
 Meslier made his 2020–21 Premier League debut in the first match of the season against Liverpool on 12 September 2020, starting in the 3–4 defeat at Anfield to the reigning champions.
 On 28 September, Meslier was named man of the match in the Yorkshire derby 1–0 win over Sheffield United at Bramall Lane, after making a string of fine saves including a point blank reflex save at 0–0.

 On 23 February 2021, Meslier became the first goalkeeper under the age of 21 to record 11 clean sheets in a single Premier League season, eventually finishing the season with 11.

 2021–22 season

-On 13 August 2021, Meslier signed a new deal which extended his contract until 2026.
+On 13 August 2021, Meslier had signed a new deal with the club, which triggered an extension to his contract running until 2026.